This article explains Datto's process for detecting ransomware and what you should do if you suspect a machine has ransomware.

 - Explaining Ransomware Detection and false-positives

 The good and the bad news of ransomware is that it is not subtle.
 It doesn’t hide or act as a trojan horse lurking in the background.
 Instead, it acts as soon as a device is compromised.
-This can be especially challenging for an MSP to verify and control remotely and, as a result, to return their clients to working order as soon as possible.
+You need to verify the issue and return your clients to working order as quickly as possible.

-This is why Datto developed ransomware detection for the SIRIS line of products.
-It is designed to check the OS drive of a protected system for suspicious file patterns which resemble ransomware activity.
+Datto designed Ransomware Detection to check for suspicious file patterns that resemble ransomware activity.
 With the alert, you can immediately take action and determine if there is indeed a problem.
-The results can then be used to improve ransomware detection.
+The results can then be used to improve Ransomware Detection.

 Explaining Ransomware Detection and false-positives

 Datto's Ransomware Detection works by detecting patterns of change in specific file types, rather than analyzing specific files.
 For example, it's highly unlikely that a user or legitimate program would rapidly and simultaneously:

 - Perform an in-place file content overwrite with random data.

 - Overwrite the content of ONLY the file types commonly targeted ransomware.

 - Exclude file types commonly ignored by ransomware.

 - Preserve all the original file modified timestamps, including overwritten files.